antiprism/vol_oled/README.md

 is connected.

 The I2C bus speed on your system may be too slow for a reasonable update speed.
-I use a SSH1106 display and set a high bus speed by adding the following line to /boot/config.txt
+I use a SSH1106 display and set a higher bus speed by adding the following line to /boot/config.txt
 ```
-   dtparam=i2c_arm_baudrate=1200000
+   dtparam=i2c_arm_baudrate=400000
 ```
 And then restart the Pi.